undecaf/typo3-dev/README.md

 # Licenses

-Scripts in this repository are licensed under the GPL 3.0.
+Scripts in this repository are licensed under the GPL&nbsp;3.0.
-This document is licensed under the Creative Commons license CC BY-SA 3.0.
+This document is licensed under the Creative Commons license CC&nbsp;BY-SA&nbsp;3.0.
 For licenses regarding container images, please refer to [this discussion](https://opensource.stackexchange.com/questions/7013/license-for-docker-images#answer-7015).